dekoning-lab/ezmap/README.md

 ```
 python3 ezmap.py -d /path/to/fasta/files/ -p /path/to/output/folder/
 ```

-The above command will start submitting the different EzMap steps to the SLURM job manager.
+The above command will start submitting the different EzMap steps to the `SLURM` job manager.
+Use `squeue` to check job status.

 #### Starting the pipeline at a different step

 The EzMap pipeline has 7 steps that it uses to process through the original FASTQ files.
-They are :
+They are:

 1. PRINSEQ - Cleans the FASTQ to remove bad or low quality reads.
 2. Bowtie2 - Maps the reads to a genome to remove all reads related to the host organism (ex.
 Human, mouse, etc.).